EmreYY20/DinoRL/README.md

 ![loss_chart](https://github.com/EmreYY20/DinoRL/assets/120115560/10225c7f-7f63-4378-9934-d34fe708bfd5)

 #### Test Results
-The chart compares the maximum scores reached by different variants in 20 test rounds.
+The chart compares the maximum scores reached by different variants in a random environment for 20 test rounds.
 Variants 1 (Blue), 2 (Orange), and 3 (Green) also surpassed the baseline (Grey), with Variant 3 (Green) performing slightly better than Variants 1 and 2.
 ![max](https://github.com/EmreYY20/DinoRL/assets/120115560/0889d72f-33a7-4151-a05e-0c7515c159f5)